Joshua-D-Gordon/OS/README.md

 # OS Exc1
 ## Question 1
-Our IDs end in 3 and 4, so we did Bag A and B.
+Our IDs end in 3 and 4, so we did Bug A and B.
 ### Bug A:

 1. Compile the program without debugging: <br />